James Buchanan: Bleeding Kansas and constitutional dispute

-Despite the protests of Walker and two former Kansas governors, Buchanan decided to accept the Lecompton Constitution.
-In a December 1857 meeting with Stephen A. Douglas, the chairman of the Senate Committee on Territories, Buchanan demanded that all Democrats support the administration's position of admitting Kansas under the Lecompton Constitution.
-On February 2, he transmitted the Lecompton Constitution to Congress.
-He also transmitted a message that attacked the "revolutionary government" in Topeka, conflating them with the Mormons in Utah.
+Despite the opposition of Walker and other former Kansas territorial governors, Buchanan decided to support the Lecompton Constitution.
+In December 1857, Buchanan met with Stephen A. Douglas, chairman of the Senate Committee on Territories, and told him that support for the Lecompton Constitution had become an administration measure expected of Democratic officeholders.
+On February 2, 1858, Buchanan transmitted the Lecompton Constitution to Congress and recommended Kansas's admission under it.
+In the message, Buchanan described the rival Topeka government as a revolutionary organization and compared resistance to federal authority in Kansas with the Utah conflict.
 Buchanan made every effort to secure congressional approval, offering favors, patronage appointments, and even cash for votes.
 The Lecompton Constitution won the approval of the Senate in March, but a combination of Know-Nothings, Republicans, and Northern Democrats defeated the bill in the House.

 Buchanan never forgave Douglas, as the Northern Democrats' rejection was the deciding factor in the House's decision, and he removed all Douglas supporters from his patronage in Illinois and Washington, D.C., installing pro-administration Democrats, including postmasters.
 Rather than accepting defeat, Buchanan backed the 1858 English Bill, which offered Kansas immediate statehood and vast public lands in exchange for accepting the Lecompton Constitution.
 In August 1858, Kansans by referendum strongly rejected the Lecompton Constitution.
 The territory received an abolitionist constitution, which was bitterly opposed in Congress by representatives and senators from the southern states until Kansas was admitted to the Union in January 1861.

 The dispute over Kansas became the battlefront for control of the Democratic Party.
-On one side were Buchanan, the majority of Southern Democrats, and the "doughfaces".
+On one side were Buchanan, the majority of Southern Democrats, and the doughfaces.
 On the other side were Douglas and the majority of northern Democrats, as well as a few Southerners.
 Douglas' faction continued to support the doctrine of popular sovereignty, while Buchanan insisted that Democrats respect the Dred Scott decision and its repudiation of federal interference with slavery in the territories.